captainmarkos/sl-people/README.md

     ...     ...
 ```

-`Level 3`:  Create a 2nd button that would show us a list of suggested possible duplicate People.
+*`Level 3`*:  Create a 2nd button that would show us a list of suggested possible duplicate People.
 A human can tell that “benoliv@salesloft.com” and “benolive@salesloft.com” are very likely the same person with just one of the email addresses having a typo.
 However we would like you to decide what might constitute a duplicate - up to you.

-This README would normally document whatever steps are necessary to get the
-application up and running.

-Things you may want to cover:

 ### Ruby version